-The foot is a dynamic piece of engineering.
-It has both a longitudinal and a transverse arch.
+The foot has both a longitudinal and a transverse arch.
 The longitudinal arch is higher on the medial side.
 The foot may be inspected with the patient seated and the foot elevated to facilitate inspection, especially of the sole; however, it is essential to examine the foot in a weight-bearing mode.
 This is when almost all the problems occur in this dynamic structure and failure to do so will result in missing the correct diagnosis in most cases.
 Problems of the ankles, knees, hips and back also merit examination of the feet.

 - Painful feet are a very common problem.
 One cross-sectional postal survey reported a 9.4% prevalence of disabling foot conditions.